 Healthcare software vendors are addressing these interoperability issues.
 They develop solutions that facilitate data exchange across diverse platforms.
 This enables more comprehensive insights and reduces the chances of errors.

 Despite progress, achieving full interoperability is complex.
 It requires a deep commitment to industry standards.
-Collaboration among medical software companies, healthcare providers, and policymakers is essential.
+Collaboration among medical software development companies, healthcare providers, and policymakers is essential.

 Efforts to enhance interoperability help improve healthcare outcomes.
 Unified systems provide healthcare professionals with a holistic view of patients.
 This comprehensive information supports better decision-making and enhances care quality.